 Since learning in 2001 that Yeshua must return in a Sabbath year, I've had to rule out three Sabbath year cycle windows for the final 7 years (2003-2009, 2010-2016, 2017-2023).
 With the next window (2024-2030) less than 7 years away, I'm ready to share why I believe, based on the real end time sign of Mt 24:14, that this can be the one.
 If it is, the "birth pains" (WW3 + Wormwood, Lk 21:10-11) would hit near its middle in 2026 with Yeshua returning in 2030.
 Find out what's changed to convince me about 2026 and what you can do about it...

 However, the verse above is speaking about Israel 3500 years ago, when Israel was under the Old Covenant and favored with release from slavery and on their way to the Promised Land still.
 Special protections were needed for the fledgling nation.
 There had to be grace.

-If we look at it objectively, modern Israel today is like all other major developed nations, made up of sinful people who don't pay much heed to God or his law and lead by sinful leaders.
-That's just an effect of modern life as the Letter to Laodicea describes so well about this age of rich comfortable spiritually blind church (Rev 3:15-18).
-As such we see that Israel had the Holocaust and is subjected to terror and persecution continually.
+If we look at it objectively, modern Israel today is like all other major developed nations, made up of sinful people who don't pay much heed to God or his law and led by sinful leaders.
+That's just an effect of modern life as the Letter to Laodicea describes so well about this age of the rich, comfortable, spiritually blind church (Rev 3:15-18).
+As such, we see that Israel had the Holocaust and is subjected to terror and persecution continually.
 They have a tiny state and do OK, but they have no oil and are surrounded by enemies who do.